saint11/DeadWeight/source/blacksalt.md

 ### Yulak {.big}
 **God of purity**, Yulak is not only the god of purity but also the god of fire and punishment.
 She is merciless and so are her disciples.

+**Sacrifice**: To please Yulak, the cleric must self-flagellate, causing 2 wounds and bleeding to self.

 #### Prayers {.block .unlisted}
 - **Detect Evil**: Everything **nearby** that's evil or undead glows with a green light, lasts for 1d6 turns.
 - **Righteous Fury**: (Close) Target gets **3 extra dice** in the next row and the **angry** affliction.
 Add one wound to any damage caused by the target in the next row.